piotrwitek/react-redux-typescript-guide/README.md

 # FAQ

 ### - should I still use React.PropTypes in TS?
-> No. When using TypeScript it is an unnecessary overhead, when declaring IProps and IState interfaces, you will get complete intellisense and compile-time safety with static type checking, this way you'll be safe from runtime errors and you will save a lot of time on debugging.
-Additional benefit is an elegant and standarized method of documenting your component external API in the source code.
+> No. With TypeScript, using PropTypes is an unnecessary overhead.
+When declaring IProps and IState interfaces, you will get complete intellisense and compile-time safety with static type checking.
+This way you'll be safe from runtime errors and you will save a lot of time on debugging.
+Additional benefit is an elegant and standardized method of documenting your component external API in the source code.

 [⇧ back to top](#table-of-contents)